SeanLee97/AnglE/README.md

                               torch_dtype=torch.float16).cuda()
 print('All predefined prompts:', Prompts.list_prompts())
 doc_vecs = angle.encode([
-    {'text': 'The weather is great!'},
+    'The weather is great!',
-    {'text': 'The weather is very good!'},
+    'The weather is very good!',
-    {'text': 'i am going to bed'}
+    'i am going to bed'
 ], prompt=Prompts.A)

 for i, dv1 in enumerate(doc_vecs):